sane-eagle/ArtBoard/README.md

 # ArtLab 🎨

-SketchLab is a collaborative online sketching tool that allows users to create and share drawings in real time.
+ArtLab is a collaborative online sketching tool that allows users to create and share drawings in real time.
 Built with Next.js and Express, the application supports a variety of tools and features such as pencil drawing, eraser, undo/redo actions, and image download.

 ## Features